-Cornwall offers a unique lifestyle with breathtaking scenery, world-renowned beaches and a huge range of outdoor activities.
+Cornwall offers a unique lifestyle with world-renowned beaches and a huge range of outdoor activities.
 It's one of the most beautiful parts of the country with a great natural and historic environment.
-The amazing natural landscape offers crashing waves and dramatic cliffs alongside peaceful woodland and riverside walks, plus 440 miles of unspoilt coastline - of which 220 miles are protected by the National Trust.
-There are 12 designated Areas of Outstanding Natural Beauty and numerous Sites of Special Scientific Interest.
+The amazing natural landscape offers crashing waves and dramatic cliffs alongside peaceful woodland and riverside walks, plus 12 designated Areas of Outstanding Natural Beauty.

 Things to do in Cornwall